Thomas DeSimone: Murders of Gianco, Cersani, and Jerothe

-Hill stated after he witnessed this incident that he was truly convinced that DeSimone was a total psychopath.
+Hill stated after he witnessed this incident that he was convinced that DeSimone was a psychopath.
 It is believed that Gianco's body was subsequently moved because it was not found in that location.
 On The Howard Stern Show, Hill said that Gianco was buried next to Robert's Lounge along with other bodies.

 DeSimone's fourth murder, according to Hill, occurred when he and another associate named Stanley Diamond got carried away after being asked to "rough up" a witness to a robbery.
 After a truck heist, a foreman had refused to allow Burke to unload the stolen cargo in his warehouse and vehemently protested because they had no union cards.
 Burke attempted to reason with the foreman, who stood his ground and refused to be intimidated.
 Burke later sent DeSimone and Diamond to the foreman's house in rural New Jersey, with instructions to "rough up" the man to ensure he would cooperate with Burke in the future.
 DeSimone and Diamond, angry and worked up about having to drive all the way to New Jersey, ended up beating the man to death.

 DeSimone's fifth murder occurred when Burke ordered the murder of his best friend, Dominick "Remo" Cersani.
 Burke got suspicious about Cersani and later found out from contacts in a Queens DA's office that he was talking to the New York City Police Department (NYPD), and that they were going to arrest Burke on a truck hijacking charge.
 DeSimone and Burke met Cersani at Robert's Lounge and said to him, "Let's take a ride".
 DeSimone strangled Cersani with piano wire.
 Hill said in Wiseguy: "Remo put up some fight.
 He kicked and swung and shit all over himself before he died."
 Burke had Cersani's body buried next to the bocce court behind Robert's Lounge.

 On December 18, 1974, DeSimone killed Ronald Jerothe, a protégé of then-Gambino associate John Gotti.
 DeSimone had dated Jerothe's sister and had beaten her up, prompting Jerothe to threaten to kill him.
 When DeSimone heard about the threat, he went to Jerothe's apartment and killed him.